Civil Service Jobs - Department of the Navy (USN)

 Benefits for Navy Civil Service Employees: Excellent pay is only part of the compensation you will earn working for the Department of the Navy.
 The Navy offers numerous benefits and special programs.
 Federal civil servants receive a salary that is competitive with those in private industry.
 The federal government offers civil service employees a portable retirement plan with government matching contributions.
 In addition, federal civil servants receive affordable insurance plans for health, dental, vision, and life.

-In-depth Information about civil service career opportunities with the Navy.
-For more in-depth information about the Department of the Navy and a current list of employment opportunities go to: https://www.secnav.navy.mil/donhr/Pages/default.aspx
+In-depth Information - Apply Online: For more in-depth information about the Department of the Navy and a current list of employment opportunities go to: https://www.secnav.navy.mil/donhr/Pages/default.aspx

 NAVY BASES, STATIONS, & ORGANIZATIONS